NomicFoundation/hardhat/packages/buidler-waffle/README.md

    1.1. `"node_modules/@nomiclabs/buidler-ethers/src/type-extensions.d.ts"`
    1.2. `"node_modules/@nomiclabs/buidler-waffle/src/type-extensions.d.ts"`

-2. Install this packages: `npm install --save-dev @types/mocha @types/chai @types/sinon-chai`
+2. Install this packages: `npm install --save-dev @types/mocha @types/chai`

 We also recommend enabling `resolveJsonModule` in your `tsconfig.json`, as it's common to import JSON files directly when using Waffle.

+There's no need to import the Waffle's `solidity` Chai matchers.
+They are automatically imported and initialized by this plugin, including its types.